-We are embarking on the development of structured career pathways for dentists and the whole dental team.
-It’s a keystone of our vision for the future of Primary Care dentistry.
+Structured Career Pathways for dentists and the whole dental team are at the heart of our vision for the future of Primary Care dentistry.

 - Patient- and profession-centred: recognising the mutual interest in a trusting and supportive relationship

 - Structured and evidence-based: drawing on the experience of other professions;

 - Consultative: involving practitioners who appreciate the different facets of practice;